Cold Email Deliverability: How to Land in the Inbox

 If you have a new email address or domain, you can't go from zero to one hundred overnight.
 You need to start by sending a small number of emails and gradually increase the volume over time.
 This process, known as warming up, demonstrates good sending behavior to ISPs.
 A sudden spike in volume is one of the fastest ways to damage your reputation.
 By slowly scaling your campaigns, you give mailbox providers time to recognize and trust your sending patterns.
 Our dedicated infrastructure at ScaledMail is built to support this kind of strategic growth, allowing you to increase your volume safely and effectively.

-Segment Your Lists Effectively
+How to Segment Your Lists for Better Engagement

 Who you send to is just as important as what you send.
 Sending emails to a highly engaged list is a powerful positive signal to ISPs.
 Before launching a campaign, clean your list to remove old, inactive, or invalid email addresses.
 Continuing to email unengaged contacts or hitting hidden "spam traps" can quickly harm your sender reputation.
 You can segment your lists based on engagement levels, sending more frequently to your most active subscribers and less to those who rarely open your emails.
 This not only improves your deliverability but also ensures your message reaches the people most likely to act on it.